Katharine Smith Reynolds: Early life

 Katharine Smith was born in Mount Airy, North Carolina.
-Katharine was the oldest of six children of a prosperous local businessman, Zachary T. Smith and his wife, Mary Susan Jackson.
-Katharine was well educated and attended the State Normal and Industrial School, now known as the University of North Carolina at Greensboro, in the fall of 1897.
-After a typhoid epidemic broke out 1899, Katharine transferred to Sullins College in Bristol, Virginia where she graduated in 1902.
-After returning home from graduation, Katharine worked for R. J. Reynolds, her first cousin once removed, as a secretary at The R.J.
-Reynolds Tobacco Company in Winston-Salem, North Carolina.
-The two eventually married in 1905.
+Smith was the oldest of six children of a prosperous local businessman, Zachary T. Smith and his wife, Mary Susan Jackson.
+She was well educated and attended the State Normal and Industrial School, now known as the University of North Carolina at Greensboro, in the fall of 1897.
+In late 1899, a typhoid epidemic broke out on the campus.
+The first student to die was freshman Linda Tom on November 15, and thirteen more would die in the next two months.
+55 student were ultimately diagnosed, including Smith.
+After the outbreak, about one-third of the student body didn't return.
+Katharine transferred to Sullins College in Bristol, Virginia, where she graduated in 1902.

+Smith earned a Mistress of English degree from Sullins.
+After returning to Mt Airy after graduation, she temporarily worked as an art teacher for painting china plates, a popular craft during the American Arts and Crafts Movement.
+She moved to Winston in 1903 and worked for R. J. Reynolds, her first cousin once removed, as a secretary at The R.J.
+Reynolds Tobacco Company.
+While living in the city, she lived at the home of D. and Carrie Rich, the cashier of the company and his wife, at 657 West Fifth Street, directly across from the Reynolds Queen Anne-style mansion at 666 Fifth St. The two eventually married in 1905.
 After an early 8 a.m. ceremony, the couple left for a lavish four-month honeymoon across Europe.
-The couple then moved in R.J's Queen Anne-style mansion located at 666 Fifth St in Winston-Salem, site of the present-day Forsyth County Public Library.
+The couple then moved into the Reynolds mansion, site of the present-day Forsyth County Public Library.